Xryzo11/EdenEmuUpdater/README.md

 - winget (should be preinstalled with Windows)

 Installation:
-- Download and run install.bat
+- Download and run install.bat (best used in an empty directory)
 - Follow the instructions given in the batch file

 Usage: